-“[His] style really brings to mind a mash-up of Apatow, Raimi, and Broken Lizard as far as the humor goes.
+“His style really brings to mind a mash-up of… Sam Raimi, and Broken Lizard as far as the humor goes.

 – Film Snobbery

 Joined the Telly Awards judging Council in 2019 (Silver Council) Director of five-time award winning Amazon Prime documentary VHS Massacre, Mark of the Beast, London Betty and camera operator on the Emmy nominated net_work.
 Tom was also Nominated in 2018 to represent Hunter College at the National Board of Review for the web-series Toy-Shop about representation on the market place.
 Former CBS News, NBC, IGN, Troma.

 thomasseymournyc (AT) gmail